OpenShot/openshot-qt/doc/titles.rst

 Installing Inkscape & Blender
 -----------------------------

-These features require the latest version of Blender (https://www.blender.org/download/) and Inkscape (https://inkscape.org/release/) be installed, and the OpenShot **Preferences** updated with the correct paths to the Blender & Inkscape executable.
+Some features (:guilabel:`Advanced Editor` and :guilabel:`Animated Titles`) require the latest version of Blender (https://www.blender.org/download/) and Inkscape (https://inkscape.org/release/) be installed, and the OpenShot **Preferences** updated with the correct paths to the Blender & Inkscape executables.
 See the :ref:`preferences_general_ref` tab in Preferences.
 NOTE: The minimum supported version of Blender is 2.8+.
 Older version of Blender are not compatible with OpenShot Video Editor.

 For a detailed guide on how to install these dependencies, see `Blender & Inkscape Guide <https://github.com/OpenShot/openshot-qt/wiki/Blender-and-Inkscape-Guide>`_.